KowabungaOfficial/Linux-Proton-Game-Fixes/README.md

 ---------------------------------------------------------------
 ### Xenia Manager (Xenia Canary) [Graphics Device Lost Fix] Gears Of War 2, 3, Judgement, & More
 1. Set "Queue Priority" to Normal
+2. Set "Clear GPU Cache" to on
-2. Set "Scribble Heap" to on
+3. Set "Scribble Heap" to on
-3. Make sure "Break On Unimplemented Instructions" is set to off
+4. Make sure "Break On Unimplemented Instructions" is set to off

 ```
 If All Else Fails: